 - Large public gatherings banned - Flights resumed at the Mitiga Airport in the Libyan capital Tripoli on 9th August 2020. - By 8th August 2020 the European Union mobilized €20 million (LYD 33 million) to assist Libya in responding to the COVID-19 pandemic.
-The funds will contribute to improve national detection and surveillance mechanisms in the fight against the spread of the coronavirus, boost preventive measures and support Libya's national health system. - Prayers in mosques cancelled, schools and universities closed for two weeks and public gatherings limited. - Reopening of restaurants and cafés from 7th July 2020 on under strict conditions. - A primary healthcare centre in the Gergaresh neighbourhood of Tripoli serving a catchment area of at least 30,000 people, including high concentrations of refugees and migrants from sub-Saharan Africa re-opened from 15th July 2020 to deal with the rising numbers of COVID-19 cases. - Starting on 31st July 2020 the Government of National Accord based in Tripoli imposed a lockdown in areas that it controls for a period of 5 days.
+The funds will contribute to improve national detection and surveillance mechanisms in the fight against the spread of the coronavirus, boost preventive measures and support Libya's national health system. - Reopening of restaurants and cafés from 7th July 2020 on under strict conditions. - A primary healthcare centre in the Gergaresh neighbourhood of Tripoli serving a catchment area of at least 30,000 people, including high concentrations of refugees and migrants from sub-Saharan Africa re-opened from 15th July 2020 to deal with the rising numbers of COVID-19 cases. - Starting on 31st July 2020 the Government of National Accord based in Tripoli imposed a lockdown in areas that it controls for a period of 5 days.
 The lock down replaced the previous curfew that had been in place from 9 pm 6 am.
-In the East, in areas controlled by the Libyan National Army (LNA), the curfew remains 6 p.m. to 6 a.m. - A special committee that includes the ministries of interior, finance and health formed to develop a policy and procedures for repatriating Libyans from abroad. - The Supreme Committee for Combating COVID-19 closed all vegetable and meat markets, but bakeries and some shops remain open to meet people's needs. - Points of Entry (PoEs) to screen travelers arriving from affected areas established at three airports (Mitiga, Misrata and Benina), four seaports and land border entry points at Ras lidier, Wazen and Msaed. - Testing is being undertaken for truck drivers travelling over the Tunisian/ Libyan border with drivers required stay for 14 days in Zwara for quarantine. - Authorities in both the West and East have started to repatriate Libyan citizens stranded overseas (those wishing to return are in Egypt, Tunisia and Turkey). - Returning citizens are tested and allowed to quarantine at home for 14 days. - Cargo transportation exempted from ban
+In the East, in areas controlled by the Libyan National Army (LNA), the curfew remains 6 p.m. to 6 a.m. - On 31st August 2020, High schools in Libya reopened for the new semester with precautionary measures including providing sanitizers, face masks and thermometers to teachers and student returning to school this year is optional for students and they can choose whether to go back to school or not. - A special committee that includes the ministries of interior, finance and health formed to develop a policy and procedures for repatriating Libyans from abroad. - The Supreme Committee for Combating COVID-19 closed all vegetable and meat markets, but bakeries and some shops remain open to meet people's needs. - Points of Entry (PoEs) to screen travelers arriving from affected areas established at three airports (Mitiga, Misrata and Benina), four seaports and land border entry points at Ras Ijdier, Wazen and Msaed. - Testing is being undertaken for truck drivers travelling over the Tunisian/ Libyan border with drivers required stay for 14 days in Zwara for quarantine. - Authorities in both the West and East have started to repatriate Libyan citizens stranded overseas (those wishing to return are in Egypt, Tunisia and Turkey). - Returning citizens are tested and allowed to quarantine at home for 14 days. - Cargo transportation exempted from ban - Eastern authorities reopened borders from 31st August 2020. - No penalties apply to the late filing of corporate income tax, personal income tax and stamp duty returns.

-- No penalties apply to the late filing of corporate income tax, personal income tax and stamp duty returns. - Customs and Revenue authorities are facilitating continuity of business by implementing e-documents and e-payments and pre-arrival clearance procedures and exempting some required documents such as certificate of origin.

-Joint mechanism on export of goods between Libya and Tunisia through the border of Ras Ajbir established on 22nd April 2020.
+- Customs and Revenue authorities are facilitating continuity of business by implementing e-documents and e-payments and pre-arrival clearance procedures and exempting some required documents such as certificate of origin. - Joint mechanism on export of goods between Libya and Tunisia through the border of Ras Ajbir established on 22nd April 2020.

-Ministry of Economy and Industry
+Coordinating Ministry (National Contact Points) Ministry of Economy and Industry